What is prostate cancer?

 Prostate cancer is the uncontrolled growth of cells in the prostate, a small, walnut-shaped gland that encircles the upper urethra in men and produces a fluid that makes up part of semen.
 The prostate gland consists of several types of cells, but almost all prostate cancers begin in the cells that produce the prostate fluid (gland cells).
 These cancers are called adenocarcinomas.

 The risk of developing prostate cancer varies with ethnicity, with African American men at the highest risk.
 Risk is also elevated in men with a family history of the disease and increases in general as men age.
-More than 60% of all prostate cancers are diagnosed in men over the age of 65.
+About 60% of all prostate cancers are diagnosed in men over the age of 65.

 Cancer that develops in the prostate may stay localized (entirely contained within the prostate) for many years and cause few noticeable symptoms.
 Most cases of prostate cancer are slow-growing, and symptoms begin to emerge only when the tumor mass grows large enough to constrict the urethra.
 This can cause symptoms such as: